zw1454/cs107-FinalProject/docs/documentation.md

 To run and test the package locally, please follow the below steps in the terminal:

- 1. Once again we reccommend creating a virtual environment.
+ 1. Once again we recommend creating a virtual environment.

  ```
  $ conda create -n zapn_test python=3.6